jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 {:id t_27317, :out 3}
 ```

 Here we moved our trace down outside our `attempt` strategy.
 Now we can see the exact order of our bottom-up strategy.
-Having this sorts of visibility into how the process is working is really fantastic.
+Having this sort of visibility into how the process is working is really fantastic.

 ## Rewriting as General Computation